BillRaymond/agile-in-action-minima/_posts/2023-01-17-an-introduction-to-scrum-predictive-vs-adaptive-systems.md

 **Nader K Rad:** Yeah, sure.
 I'm relatively active on LinkedIn, and that's probably the best way of contacting me.
 I'm not active in Twitter or other places like that or Facebook.
 Just LinkedIn for me.
 And there's also my website.
 People who prefer to send an email or something like that, they can find it in my website.

 **Bill Raymond:** Yeah, and we found out about you, of course, I'm almost going to call you a serial author.
 I think you have written 40 or 50 books or something like that, but actually we found out about you by your book.
-It's called Agile SCRUM Handbook and I think you're on the second edition now, is that correct?

-**Nader K Rad:** Um, that's third edition.

-**Bill Raymond:** Oh, third edition, I'm sorry.
-Yes, the third edition.
-I apologize for that.
-I have that written down wrong.
-But yes, it's an excellent book, and it's a great introduction to all of the concepts that we're talking about here today.
+It's called Agile SCRUM Handbook an excellent book, and it's a great introduction to all of the concepts that we're talking about here today.

 **Bill Raymond:** So we'll provide a link to your LinkedIn account, your book and of course your website, and I'll make sure that those are on the AgileInAction.com website.
-Just look up the conversation with Nader K Rad, and it will also be right there in your podcast reader app that you're using right now.
+Just look up the conversation with Nader K Rad, and it will also be right there in your podcast app that you're using right now.
 Just scroll down to the show notes or the description, and you'll see those links there.
-Nader, thank you, and until the next podcast, a great great
+Nader, thank you, and until the next podcast, have a great great day. day

-**Nader K Rad:** Bill, it was great talking to you.
+**Nader K Rad:** Thanks Bill, it was great talking to you

-**Bill Raymond:** Thank you, good bye.